ISIS wing claims responsibility for Minnesota mall attack

 Amid the chaos, Jason Falconer, an off-duty police officer from nearby Avon, killed the suspect as he threatened other shoppers.

-While authorities have not yet identified the stabber, they say he had three previous encounters with police.
+Authorities said Adan, the attacker, had three previous encounters with police.
 According to Anderson, most of the encounters were for minor traffic violations, none of which led to an arrest.
 The police chief declined to provide further details about the attacker until more information was known.

-But at a news conference Sunday afternoon, the mayor and police chief praised Falconer, a part-time officer and a former police chief of Albany, Minnesota, for stepping into action.
-Both officials said they had viewed a surveillance tape from a Macy's store which revealed details of the confrontation.
+At a news conference Sunday afternoon, the mayor and police chief praised Falconer, a part-time officer and former police chief of Albany, Minnesota, for taking action.
+Both officials said they had viewed a surveillance tape from Macy's which revealed details of the confrontation.

 "His heroic actions are exemplary of having witnessed what he did as the suspect was lunging at him with a knife," Kleis said.
 "Not only did he fire, the suspect went down, came back up on three different occasions.
 He protected others from being injured and potentially loss of life.
 Clearly, a hero."